-His second tour of duty at ECU follows a five-year tenure guiding defensive backs from 2005 to 2009 - an era which produced two Conference USA championships, back-to-back league scoring defense statistical titles and a run of four-straight bowl appearances.
+His second tour of duty at ECU followed a five-year tenure guiding defensive backs from 2005 to 2009 - an era which produced two Conference USA championships, back-to-back league scoring defense statistical titles and a run of four-straight bowl appearances.

-After joining Skip Holtz' initial Pirate staff, Smith quickly provided the revamped ECU defensive backfield with an immediate impact, molding a unit that finished the 2005 campaign ranked among the nation's top 20 in pass defense, allowing only 184.9 yard a game.
+After joining Skip Holtz' initial Pirate staff, Smith quickly provided the revamped ECU defensive backfield with an immediate lift, molding a unit that finished the 2005 campaign ranked among the nation's top 20 in pass defense, allowing only 184.9 yard a game.
 His schematic preparation also allowed for 15 interceptions during the year before topping that mark in 2006, 2007, 2008 and 2009 with 16, 17, 22 and 17, respectively - figures which ranked 21st, 25th, fifth and 16th nationally.

-In 2008, he followed with another first-team selection in Eskridge and developed cornerback Emanual Davis into a five-time all-freshman honoree, one of which was an All-America designation from Rivals.com.
+Smith directed the efforts of two all-conference selections in first-year safety and top team tackler Van Eskridge (104) along with veteran cornerback Travis Williams in 2007 before developing cornerback Emanuel Davis into a five-time all-freshman honoree in 2008, one of which was an All-America designation from Rivals.com.
 Of the 22 interceptions, which were the most for a Pirate squad since 1994, five came against Tulsa in the C-USA Championship Game victory against the nation's top-ranked offense.

 Smith's secondary helped East Carolina to a No. 2 pass defense rank that year in the explosive and offensive-heavy C-USA statistical standings with a 197.2 ypg mark.